Questions about FSU Panama City admissions, programs, campus, COVID-19 response or current hours of operation?

 Perdue is an active member of St. Andrew Baptist Church, serving as a deacon.
 He also has served on the board for the Boys and Girls Club and was a founding member and former treasurer for the North Bay Haven Baseball Boosters.

-Jody Walls, who earned her bachelor’s degree in communication in 1992 while working full time, has focused on education and serving this community as chief deputy clerk for the Clerk of Court and Comptroller of Bay County.
+Jody Waller, who earned her bachelor’s degree in communication in 1992 while working full time, has focused on education and serving this community as chief deputy clerk for the Clerk of Court and Comptroller of Bay County.

 She has served on the Bay Arts Alliance Board of Directors, the Bay District Schools Oversight/Building Committee, Bay County and Lynn Haven Centennial planning committees, United Way of Northwest Florida Communications Committee, United Cerebral Palsy Board of Directors and Florida School-To-Work state-level leadership team.
 She also is a graduate of the Bay County Chamber’s Leadership Bay program and is active with the Bay Education Foundation, earning the 25th anniversary Silver Apple Award for her role as a student mentor and a founder of the Arts Alive fundraiser.

-Walls also was instrumental in helping establish and raise funds for the Alisa Kinsaul Memorial Scholarship at FSU Panama City.
+Waller also was instrumental in helping establish and raise funds for the Alisa Kinsaul Memorial Scholarship at FSU Panama City.

 “Jody has a servant’s heart and has spent her professional life giving back to the community she has lived in,” Tanya Deal wrote in her nomination.
 “She is deserving of the Notable ’Nole distinction as she is simply one of those people who make Bay County a better place to live in.”